Cyberlandslaget/kriger/README.md

 - **kriger-cli**: The command line interface (CLI) used to create, test, and deploy exploits.

 All server components can be packaged and shipped as a single binary.
-All server components except `kriger-runner` can be all be run in a single instance.
+All server components except `kriger-runner` can be run in a single instance.

 ### Component topology